 Recall that when we look at the buying activity of our Ultimate Stock-Pickers, we focus on high-conviction purchases and new-money buys.
 We think of high-conviction purchases as instances when managers have made meaningful additions to their portfolios, as defined by the size of the purchase in relation to the size of the portfolio.
 We define a new-money buy strictly as an instance where a manager purchases a stock that did not exist in the portfolio in the prior period.
 New-money buys may be done either with or without conviction, depending on the size of the purchase, and a conviction buy can be a new-money purchase if the holding is new to the portfolio.

-Nupur Balain does not own shares in any of the securities mentioned above.
+Nupur Balain has a position in the following securities mentioned above: DAL.
 Find out about Morningstar’s editorial policies.